gosub-com/Zurfur/README.md

     Assignment Statement: = += -= *= /= %= &= |= ^= <<= >>=

 The `#` operator is the same as using `var` in front of a variable in C#.
-I always thought they should have used the `#` for defining new variables.

 Operator `==` does not default to object comparison, and only works when it is defined for the given type.
 Use `===` for object comparison.
 Comparison